autodesk-platform-services/aps-power-automate-tools/docs/part1-setup-triggers/index.md

 ![General connector configuration](images/general-config.png)

 ## Setup authentication

+Now, let's configure the authentication of our connector for access to APS.

 - In the **2.
 Security** step, set **Authentication type** to **OAuth 2.0**
 - In the **OAuth 2.0** panel, enter the following details: